Special Relativity -- Applications to astronomy and the accelerator physics: Stellar Aberration

+However, a different challenge arises when explaining Earth-based observations—specifically, the apparent shift in the positions of fixed stars as the Earth’s telescope changes its motion relative to them.
+It is crucial to emphasize that aberration is caused by changes in the telescope's velocity, not the star's.

+The resolution of this issue lies in the fundamental asymmetry between Earth-based and Sun-based observers—namely, the acceleration of the Earth-based observer relative to the fixed stars.
+Some experts, such as Selleri, have explicitly recognized this, noting that aberration can be explained in terms of variations in the Earth's absolute velocity due to its orbital motion, while the star–Earth relative velocity is irrelevant.
+Thus, planetary acceleration plays a key role in the phenomenon \cite{SE}.
+We derive stellar aberration using the Langevin metric.
+Although stellar aberration exhibits asymmetry, it does not contradict special relativity.
+This is because the heliocentric (Sun-based) reference frame is inertial, whereas the geocentric (Earth-based) reference frame is non-inertial.

-Above, we demonstrated that when one has some hole in the opaque screen at rest with respect to the fixed stars and the transversely moving point source, there is no aberration (deviation of the energy transport) for light transmitted through the hole.
-The absence of the effects of moving (relative to the fixed stars) source in this setup automatically implies the same problem for stellar aberration theory in the heliocentric frame of reference.
-How shall we solve it?
-It is like a hole-point source problem with the end of the telescope barrel as a hole.
+In the discussion above, we demonstrated that when a small hole is present in an opaque screen at rest relative to the fixed stars, and a point source moves tangentially to the screen, there is no aberration—no deviation in the transport of energy—for light passing through the hole.
+The transmission appears as illustrated in Fig. \ref{B182}.
+The absence of any effect from the motion of the light source relative to the fixed stars in this setup suggests a fundamental issue for stellar aberration theory in the heliocentric frame of reference.

-Suppose that an observer, which is at rest relative to the telescope, performs the direction of the energy transport measurement.
-At close look at the physics of this subject shows that in the heliocentric frame of reference, where the telescope is at rest, we have actually the problem of steady-state transmission.
-Then how does the transmitted light beam looks?
-It looks as though the transmitted beam is going along the telescope axis because it has lost its horizontal group velocity component.
-That is the transmission appears as shown in Fig \ref{B182}.
-It takes the case of a telescope positioned perpendicular to the plane phase front.
-In other words, the telescope pointed directly at the star.
-If the motion of the star is parallel to the phase front (i.e. perpendicular to the telescope axis), starlight entering the end of the telescope would be able to pass its full length.
+Now, consider an observer at rest with respect to the telescope who measures the direction of energy transport.
+A careful analysis reveals that in the heliocentric frame, where the telescope is at rest, we are dealing with a steady-state transmission problem.
+How does the transmitted light beam behave in this case?
+The beam appears to travel along the telescope’s axis because it has lost its horizontal group velocity component.
+This situation corresponds to a telescope aligned perpendicularly to the phase front of incoming starlight—pointed directly at the star.
+If the star’s motion is parallel to the phase front (i.e., perpendicular to the telescope axis), then starlight entering the telescope’s aperture will propagate through its full length without deviation.

-One of the most important conclusions of the discussion presented above is that the aberration of starlight phenomenon is absent in this situation.
-In particular, the binary components remains unresolved which means that their velocity has no influence on aberration.